The Home Trust Preferred Visa Review

 - Rental car collision and damage insurance

-The Preferred Visa hides a perk that is not heavily advertised: cardholders are not charged any conversion fee when making purchases in a foreign currency, while other credit cards charge an average 2.5%.
-This benefit makes it a unique contender among few other Canadian cards, including the Rogers Mastercard.
+The Preferred Visa hides a perk that is not heavily advertised: cardholders are not charged any transaction fees when making purchases in a foreign currency, while other credit cards charge an average 2.5%.
+This puts it in exclusive company with few other Canadian cards, including the Rogers MasterCard.
 Customers will also receive protection for their new purchases as well as their rental vehicles.
-Should a cardholder experience car trouble, they will appreciate Home Trust’s efforts to enroll them in a roadside assistance program for free.
+Should a cardholder experience car trouble, they will appreciate Home Trust’s Preferred Visa roadside assistance program for free.

 Why We Like It

 - No Foreign Fees: Many cards charge a 2.5% fee for every purchase made in a foreign currency, making purchases abroad very expensive.
 There are few issuers who exempt cardholders from these fees, but the Home Trust Preferred Visa terms and conditions make this benefit explicitly clear.

 - No Annual Fee: With similar benefits, there are some competitors who might charge customers up to $30 per year just for the privilege of using their card.
 Not Home Trust, which makes their Preferred Visa available for free.

 - No Caps on Cash: Cardholders are able to accumulate as much cash back as they like with no ceiling.